vimtor/quickd/README.md

 ### `@inject`

-- Injects dependencies to a function by matching its arguments types with what has been registered.
+- Injects dependencies to a function by matching its arguments types with what has been registered
-- As you can see below, it can work with constructors too
+- As you can see below, it also works with constructors

 ```python
 from quickd import inject